UPDATE: County voters reject sheriff's deputies, detectives in millage vote

 An Isabella County Sheriff police cruiser sits parked outside the Isabella County Jail at 207 Court St. in this March 2021 file photo.
 Sheriff's road patrol deputies are not considered mandatory employees in Isabella County and so were facing elimination following a Feb.
 27 vote against a millage increase.
 However, this spring the county Board of Commissioners directed staff to find roughly $515,000 to keep deputies on the road through the end of the calendar year.
 (CM Life photo | Michael Livingston | file)

-One bubble on Isabella County's ballot had the power to keep or cancel the funding for 22 law enforcement staff who currently work at the Isabella County Sheriff’s Department: The new millage that would raise the housing tax by $1.45 per every $1,000 of assessed taxable value.
-The tax would cost the owner of a $100,000 taxable valued home $145 per year.
+One bubble on Isabella County's ballot cancelled the funding for 22 law enforcement staff who currently work at the Isabella County Sheriff’s Department: The new millage would have raised the housing tax by $1.45 per every $1,000 of assessed taxable value.
+This marked the third election cycle this year in which the cash-strapped county has asked voters to support government operations.

 • In Macomb County, people voted down a millage and lost their road patrol.
 They had increased crime and speeding because no one was patrolling the streets.